 Shah Jahan, a Mughal emperor who reigned from 1628 to 1658, built the Taj for his beloved wife Arjumand Banu (commonly known as Mumtaz Mahal) who died in the year 1631 while giving birth to her fourteenth child.
 This is not a typing error, you read that right – fourteenth child..!
 Shah Jahan planned the design and construction of a suitable mausoleum and funerary garden in Agra for her and after almost 22 years, the Taj Mahal was finally built.
 Talk about setting the bar for lovers!
 Upon Shah Jahan’s death, he was buried in the mausoleum next to his love Mumtaz.

-I reached Agra at noon and set out to explore this famous beauty.
-There were a number of people here and there in Agra selling tickets to enter Taj Mahal, but it’s wise not to buy them from just anybody!
+There are a number of people here and there in Agra selling tickets to enter Taj Mahal, but it’s wise not to buy them from just anybody!
 I bought mine at the government ticket counter at the entrance gate.
 You can also buy the ticket online at asi.payumoney.com.
 Entry fee is different for Indians, foreign tourists and citizens of SAARC countries.
 Shoes are not allowed inside the monument, therefore please buy shoe covers from the ticket counter itself.
 Entering bare feet is not such a great idea, since the mausoleum is made of marble and tends to get really hot when the sun is out.